starknet-io/SNIPs/SNIPS/snip-86.md

 ### Wallet Implementer Steps

+#### Verifying the Message Format

+Wallet implementers MUST ensure the full Sign-In with Starknet (SIWS) message conforms to the structured JSON data format specified in the proposal.
+This includes verifying fields like domain, address, statement, version, chain-id, URI, nonce, and issued-at timestamp.

+#### Verifying the Request Origin

+Wallet implementers MUST prevent phishing attacks by verifying the origin of the request against the scheme and domain fields in the SIWS message.
+For example, if the message begins with "example.com wants you to sign in...", the wallet checks that the request originated from https://example.com.
+The origin SHOULD be read from a trusted data source such as the browser window or over WalletConnect (ERC-1328) sessions for comparison against the signing message contents.
+Wallet implementers MAY warn instead of rejecting the verification if the origin points to localhost.

+#### Algorithm for Request Origin Verification:

+- Assign defaultScheme if the scheme is not provided.
+- Reject the request if the scheme is not in allowedSchemes.
+- Reject the request if the scheme does not match the origin scheme.
+- Reject the request if the domain and origin host do not match, unless in developer mode.
+- Warn if the port does not match the origin port.

+#### Creating Sign-In with Starknet Interfaces

+Wallet implementers MUST display to the user the following fields from the SIWS message request by default and prior to signing: scheme, domain, address, statement, and resources.
+Wallet implementers displaying a plaintext SIWS message to the user SHOULD require the user to scroll to the bottom of the text area prior to signing.
+Custom SIWS user interfaces can be constructed by parsing the JSON terms into data elements for use in the interface.

+#### Supporting Internationalization (i18n)

+After parsing the message into JSON terms, translation MAY happen at the UX level per human language.

 ### Reference Implementation

 A demonstration of this sign-in protocol is available at [Sign-In with Starknet GitHub Repository](https://github.com/NethermindEth/sign-in-with-starknet).